PSJorgensen/real-world-economics/real-world-economics-outline.md

-    negative effect (depending on the efficiency of domestic government spending), while foreign direct investment and remittances tend to have a positive effect. *Research question for sustainability science* - What is the socio-enviornmental effect of these three types of financial transactions.
+    negative effect (depending on the efficiency of domestic government spending), while foreign direct investment and remittances tend to have a positive effect. *Research question for sustainability science* - What is the socio-environmental effect of these three types of financial transactions.

 -   **Uninstitutionalized**